Bishnoi

 The Bishnoi, also spelled as Vishnoi, is a Hindu Vaishnava community or panth found in the Western Thar Desert and northern states of India.
 The Bishnoi community is turned into a Hindu caste with time.
-It has a set of 29 Niyamas (principles/commandments) given by Guru Jambheshwar (also known as Guru Jambhoji, Guru Jambha) (1451–1536).
+It has a set of 29 Niyamas (principles/commandments) established by Guru Jambheshwar (also known as Guru Jambhoji, Guru Jambha) (1451–1536).
 As of 2010, there are an estimated 600,000 followers of Bishnoi Panth residing in northern and central India.
 Shree Guru Jambheshwar founded the sect at Samrathal Dhora in 1485 and his teachings, comprising 120 shabads, are known as Shabadwani.
 He preached for the next 51 years, travelling across India.
 The preaching of Guru Jambhoji inspires his followers as well as environmental protectors.

 Etymology

 The term bishnoi is believed to be derived from bis (twenty) and nau (nine) and hence, it denotes the twenty nine principles of their sect.

 Origin

 Bishnoi is a panth who adopted the 29 principles which emphasised social ethics, environmental conservation and personal hygiene.
 These people’s are mostly from the Jat community.

 However they also includes some members from Bania, Rajput, Khati and Gaena.